pointOfive/Home/Bio/README.md

 has proven to be the singly most advantageous event in my life.
 It also meant that I grew up in a household with a very wide, open and accepting worldview.
-My parents had been missionaries in Mexico City and Costa Rica before I was born (and my mother herself grew up as a missionary kid overseas in Beiruit, Lebenon and Kuala Lumpur, Malaysia) but this never led to dogmatic or black and white thinking; rather, all aspects of the world and all walks of life were to be valued and respected.
-It has been a privelidge to carry this outlook with me as I've progressed through life.
+My parents had been missionaries in Mexico City and Costa Rica before I was born (and my mother herself grew up as a missionary kid overseas in Beirut, Lebanon and Kuala Lumpur, Malaysia) but this never led to dogmatic or black and white thinking; rather, all aspects of the world and all walks of life were to be valued and respected.
+It has been a privilege to carry this outlook with me as I've progressed through life.